MJMcGuffin/muqcs.js/README.md

     [5,10,15]

 Notice that the toString() method returns a string containing newline characters.
 In the source code, this is referred to as a 'multiline string'.
-Next, we create a second matrix containing complex numbers, add the two matrices together, and print out the matrices and their sum:
+Next, we create a matrix containing complex numbers, add two matrices together, and print out the matrices and their sum:

     let m2 = CMatrix.create([[new Complex(0,1),new Complex(2,3)],[new Complex(5,7),new Complex(-1,-3)]]);
     let m3 = CMatrix.sum(m1,m2);